-The Hexagon Chart (Gann Module Only)
+The Hexagon Chart

 The Hexagon Chart was one of the charts used by W.D.
 Gann in identifying market turning points.
 Optuma has developed the Hexagon chart using the same graphical power as the Square of Nine chart.